 Guardiola, Puyol, Xavi and many other FC Barcelona players have grown up on the grounds of this FC Barcelona club.
 They started when they were just young children who liked playing football and were certainly talented.
 They joined the FC Barcelona academy and were trained and educated at the emblematic La Masia.
 You can see it in the picture above with the statue of the Avi del Barça (which means FC Barcelona’s Grandad).

 But it’s time for a change and a step forward, La Masia has closed its doors after 32 years as FC Barcelona academy and house for young sportsmen to be trained to become FC Barcelona professional players.
 This is not the end of the academy as it will move to a bigger building with more facilities and a better communication.

 The new venue for the FC Barcelona Academy is the center Oriol Tort at the Ciutat Esportiva Joan Gamper, in Sant Joan Despí, next to Barcelona.
 Why the name of Oriol Tort?
 Who is that man?
 Well, Oriol Tort was a very important person in La Masia and FC Barcelona.
-He was the “father” of all the FC Barcelona players he trained when they were children from 1959 to 1977.
-So, we can conclude that this is the best name the new center could have.
+He was the “father” of all the FC Barcelona players he trained them when they were children from 1959 to 1977.
+So, we can conclude that this is the best name that the new center could have.

 So, it will be in this new building where children will continue receiving master classes and good education to become great value professionals while following the FC Barcelona “tarannà” as people say in Catalan, which roughly translate to the FC Barcelona”mindset”.
 The ideas and objectives of La Masia will remain intact and transferred to the new young FC Barcelona players.

 Can you help complete the list of the FC Barcelona players who were raised in La Masia?